direvus/DF-Walkthrough/chapters/chap06-traps.rst

 Traps form the majority of many people’s defences, so it’s best we get sorted and make some.
-First up, we will need a lot of mechanisms, so go find that mechanic’s workshop and fill it’s job queue with mechanisms.
+First up, we will need a lot of mechanisms, so go find that mechanic’s workshop and fill its job queue with mechanisms.
 They’ll end up in a finished goods pile when done.

 Next, go to the Carpenter’s workshop and add a ton of cages (:kbd:`j` is the